TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 **Note**

 When using PostgreSQL you may receive the error: `"failed SASL auth (FATAL: password authentication failed for user...)"`, follow these steps to address the issue:
-1. Check the DB user has the correct permissions
-2. Check the connection string matches the DB config
-3. Open the terminal or command prompt on your PostgreSQL server.
+1. Open the terminal or command prompt on your PostgreSQL server.
 2. Navigate to the location of the `pg_hba.conf` file.
 This file is typically located at `/var/lib/pgsql/13/data/pg_hba.conf`.
 3. Open the `pg_hba.conf` file using a text manipulation tool.
 4. In the  `pg_hba.conf` file, locate the entry corresponding to the user encountering the authentication error.
 This entry might resemble the following: